 Desert Camp is situated on the 40,000ha Taleni Africa private reserve.
-Wild and dangerous animals roam freely around the reserve and may be encountered at any time.
+Wild animals roam freely around the reserve and may be encountered at any time.
 It is only four kilometres away from Sossusvlei Lodge, which is by the entrance gate to Sossusvlei.
 (Namib Naukluft Park.)
 It is an ideal destination for tourists who want to self-cater amongst the more expensive lodges of the area, and to self-drive into the dunes of one of Namibia's most famous tourist attractions, the sand dunes of Sossusvlei.

 A shop, Internet cafe, Wi-Fi facility, fuel and service station are available at the nearby Sossus Oasis.